-In terms of governance, SES will primarily hold funds with an SFDR Article 8 or 9 designation, and whose underlying investments resultantly follow good governance practices, as required by SFDR.
-Our Manager

-Solutions process includes consideration of third-party provider classifications complemented by our own due diligence on sources of information including the funds own SFDR designation and disclosures.
+In terms of governance, the Strategy will primarily hold funds with an SFDR Article 8 or 9 designation, and whose underlying investments resultantly follow good governance practices, as required by SFDR.
+Our manager selection process includes consideration of third-party provider classifications complemented by our own due diligence on sources of information including the fund's own SFDR designation and disclosures.